 Why My Trip to the Uyuni Salt Flats Was an Epic Fail

 If you've booked a trip to Bolivia, you're probably headed to the Uyuni Salt Flats.
 Because it's this show-stopping natural wonder that puts this landlocked South American country on most travellers' radars.
 And for good reason.
-Though there are other cool places to explore in Bolivia too.
+Though there are lots of other cool places to explore in Bolivia too.
 But I digress.
 Already.

 Though I lived to tell the tale of my Uyuni trip, and as you can see, have some pretty fantastic photos to show for it, I certainly wouldn't relive the experience.
-And if I'd made different choices, I wouldn't have ended up the only young(ish) single female on a tour with 30+ senior citizens (rather than with other trés chic, good-looking flashpackers, ha!), missing out on a soak in thermal baths under a star-filled sky, and worst of all, fearing for my life in a tour car with a drunk driver.
+And if I'd made different choices, I wouldn't have ended up the only young(ish) single female on a tour with 30+ senior citizens (rather than with other trés chic flashpackers, ha!), missing out on a soak in thermal baths under a star-filled sky, and worst of all, fearing for my life in a car with a drunk driver.

-2. Do your research: If you're not holidaying for long, do some research online and book a highly rated Uyuni tour in advance.
+2. Do your research: If you're not holidaying for long, do some research online and book a highly rated Uyuni tour well in advance.
 This will be slightly more expensive but a lot more secure.
 If you're a backpacker with no concrete travel dates, read up and have some reputable agencies in mind when you arrive.
-Then give yourself a buffer day in Uyuni town to speak to a few agencies and choose a tour and Uyuni experience that's really right for you.
+Then give yourself a full buffer day in Uyuni town to speak to a number of agencies and choose a tour and Uyuni experience that's really right for you.
 As a starting point, Lonely Planet recommends Cordillera Tours and Esmerelda Tours.
 But these don't always get rave reviews online.
 So speak to as many agencies as you can firsthand and pick the one that feels right to you.

 6. Check the weather and save some £££: Once again, my tour agency exaggerated the cold weather conditions and convinced me to spend more money to rent a sleeping bag.
 But, not only were there plenty of warm sheets provided in the salt hotels, my driver also forgot to bring it along.
 Luckily I managed to track down the agency and get my money back (and tell them off, obvs!) after the tour.
-Don't be tricked into any unnecessary extras.
+Don't be fooled into any unnecessary extras.